SEER Stat Fact Sheets: Hodgkin Lymphoma

 Who Dies From This Cancer?

-Hodgkin lymphoma deaths are highest in people aged 75-84 years.
+The percent of Hodgkin lymphoma deaths is highest among people aged 75-84.

 U.S. 2006-2010, All Races, Both Sexes